tirtho/DocAI/README.md

 If you do not want to install the end to end solution but learn some of the technologies there are some great examples in the [cli](code/python/cli) or [notebooks](code/python/notebooks) section that demonstrate how to implement -

-1. A text classifier
+1. A text classifier using Azure AI Search and Azure Open AI
-2. A Retrieval augmented generation (RAG) pattern to get answers from Azure Open AI with
+2. A Retrieval Augmented Generation (RAG) pattern with Azure Open AI with Azure AI Search leveraging

-- Receives user prompt,
-- Calls Azure OpenAI Embedding APIs to create vector corresponding to the prompt,
-- Searches indexed documents using hybrid search by Azure Cognitive Search (vector, semantic and full text search) for the given prompt and vector,
-- Creates Summary of the sarched information, using Azure OpenAI GTP-4 Completion model
-- Sends the augmented and engineered prompt to Azure Open AI
-- Returns the completion to the calling end user
+   - Semantic Hybrid Search
+   - Cross-Field Vector Search
+   - Hybrid Search
+   - Pure Vector Search with a filter
+4. Use Azure Document Intelligence Service to classify and extract Documents

 ## End to End Document AI Solution UI Screenshots